adampgiles/CI_PP1_PYG/README.md

 - Contains the site logo, name and navigation links.
 - Logo and site name, when clicked return the user to the landing section.
 - Navigation links, when clicked take the user to the relevant sections.
+- Links change to the accent colour when hovered over.
 - Navigation bar condenses to a hamburger icon and dropdown menu on smaller screens.

 ![Navbar-Desktop](docs/features/navbarDesktop.JPG)